 - Thanatos Gambit: Harry pulls one at the end of Gjenferd.
 Subverted, obviously, by there being another novel after it, implying that he survives.

-- Shout-Out: Flaggermusmannen and Rødstrupe translate to Bat Man and Robin.
+- Shout-Out: The literal translations of Flaggermusmannen and Rødstrupe are Bat Man and Robin.
 Snømannen translates to Snow Man (Mr. Freeze?)